Linear lexicographic optimization and preferential bidding system

 where the first vector in the right-hand term is $\cc_{is}$ and has its only non-zero entry located on the $i$-th row.
 The real numbers $\lambda_{li}$ and $\mu_{lp}$ are read from $C_BA_B^{-1}\a_{is}$.
 (Note that the columns of $C_BA_B^{-1}$ are indexed by $I \cup \P$ and its rows by $I$.)
 They can actually be obtained from optimal solutions of some dual problems, but we avoid referring to dual notions and build the pricing problem from the reduced cost expression.

 Pricing problems of column generation approaches for vehicle and crew scheduling problems are typically modeled as resource constrained path problems, and solved with adequate enumeration algorithms.
 The main specificity of our pricing problem is that the objective is lexicographic.
-Section~\ref{sec:RCLPP-Lex} introduces the lexicographic resource-constrained longest-path problem, and shows that the usual enumeration algorithms for resource constrained shortest path problems can be extended to that setting.
+Section~\ref{sec:RCLPP-Lex} introduces the lexicographic resource-constrained longest path problem, and shows that the usual enumeration algorithms for resource-constrained shortest path problems can be extended to that setting.
 Section~\ref{sec:modelingAsRCLPP-Lex} then models the pricing problem~\eqref{eq:pricingpb} within this framework.

 The second specificity of our problem comes from the fact that the $i$-th lexicographic objective of the master problem involves only variables corresponding to pilot $i$.
 In an interpretation of the problem~\eqref{main-problem} as a Dantzig--Wolfe decomposition, the $i$-th objective involves only variables from the $i$-th block.
-The consequence, which is highlighted in equation~\eqref{eq:pricingSubproblemObjective}, is that the objectives of the pricing problem of pilot $i$ are identical to those of all other pilots, except for the $i$-th one.
-Section~\ref{sec:simultaneousPricing} shows how a preliminary call to the lexicographic longest-path algorithm---which we call the ``reduction'' trick---can exploit this property to solve often the pricing problem for many pilots simultaneously.
+The consequence, which is highlighted in equation~\eqref{eq:pricingSubproblemObjective}, is that the objectives of the pricing problem of pilot $i$ are identical to those of all other pilots (the $\lambda_{li}$ are constant with respect to the pricing problem), except for the $i$-th one.
+Section~\ref{sec:simultaneousPricing} shows how a preliminary call to the lexicographic longest path algorithm---which we call the ``reduction'' trick---can exploit this property to solve often the pricing problem for many pilots simultaneously.
 We will see in the numerical experiments that this trick strongly improves the practical performance of the algorithms.

 The rest of the section is technical and can be skipped by a reader that is not interested in the details of the pricing algorithm implementation.